 - Lots of people in Facebook groups that I am in were seeing great results from Melyssa’s course.

 So I took the plunge in August 2016 and never looked back.
-The course was paid by increased page views from Pinterest in less than to months.
+The course was paid for by increased page views from Pinterest in less than two months.
 Isn’t that amazing!
 You can check my income reports from August 2016 and on to see my Pinterest stats.
 And before August I had tried on my own for 5 months without getting anywhere.